infobip-community/infobip-api-rust-sdk/README.md

 }
 ```

-For more examples on how to use the library, you can check the tests/ directory and the
-included CLI examples.

-## Examples
+## 👀 Examples
-The best way to learn how to use the library is to look at the integration tests under the
+The best way to learn how to use the library is to look at the official docs.rs documentation.
-[tests](./tests) directory, which work as you would use them in a real scenario.
+You can also look at integration tests under the [tests](./tests) directory, which work as you
+would use them in a real scenario.

 ## ℹ Notes

 ### Using features
 You can speed up compile-times a bit by turning only the needed channels as library features.
-For example, to only build SMS, add the depedency like this:
+For example, to only build SMS, add the dependency like this:
 ```toml
 infobip-sdk = { version = "0.1", features = ["sms"] }
 ```